Wilf Wooller: Cricket career

 Wooller's first cricket was played at Rydal School and the local club, Colwyn Bay where he played alongside his father Roy and brothers Jack and Gordon.
 He made his Minor Counties debut for Denbighshire in 1930 and his first-class debut for Cambridge University in May 1935 against Sussex.
 In the same year he was selected for Cambridge University against Oxford University, so becoming a Double Blue.

 After graduating from Cambridge, Wooller took employment in Cardiff and joined the St Fagans club north of the city.
 His bowling performances and aggressive batting attracted the attention of Maurice Turnbull, Glamorgan's influential county captain and he was selected for the Championship match against Yorkshire at the Cardiff Arms Park ground.
-He debuted on 15 June 1938 and in his first bowling spell for the county took 3 wickets for 22 runs in nine overs.
+He made his first appearance on 15 June 1938 and in his first bowling spell for the county took 3 wickets for 22 runs in nine overs.

 After the war Wooller was appointed Captain-Secretary of Glamorgan in 1947 and led them to an unexpected County Championship triumph in 1948.
 As a formidable all rounder, he was twice thwarted from playing Test cricket for England in 1948–49 and 1951–52, due to business commitments.
 He retired from first-class cricket in 1960 (reappearing briefly in 1962) and as Secretary in 1977.
 He served as a Test selector from 1955 to 1961.